-LGBTQ Portlanders first found widespread visibility, and later organization, through the local media.
-In 1970, not long after the riots at Stonewall, John Wilkinson and Holly Hart wrote articles about gay life in the Willamette Bridge.
+Portland’s gay communities first found widespread visibility, and later organization, through the local media.
+In 1970, not long after the riots at Stonewall, John Wilkinson and Holly Hart wrote about Portland’s queer community in the Willamette Bridge.
 They called for gays and lesbians to organize, and the Portland Gay Liberation Front (PGLF) was born.

 After the formation of the PGLF, advances in gay rights began to mount.
 Two years later, in 1972, Oregon became the fourth state to repeal its sodomy laws (enacted in 1853).
 By 1973, Rep. Vera Katz (who later became Portland’s mayor) had introduced the state’s first gay rights bill, which failed to pass by just two votes.
 There were even enough gay rights groups to hold an Oregon Gay Political Caucus.
 The following year, the Portland City Council adopted a resolution barring employment discrimination on the basis of sexual orientation.

 Portland’s first gay pride celebration took the form of indoor events such as dances, sponsored by The Second Foundation.
 The first outdoor public pride festival was held in 1975.

 Portland saw its first AIDS-related death in 1982, and by 1983, Cascade AIDS Project and PALS (Personal Active Listeners) were formed.
 The 1980s also saw the beginnings of still-vibrant community institutions such as Esther’s Pantry, Portland Gay Men’s Chorus, Portland Lesbian Choir and Equity Foundation.